Menu

 Assessment

 We have Reading and Writing assessment grids for each year group that teachers access on a weekly basis and pinpoint those children who are not keeping up.
 Teachers can then plan to revisit objectives that are not being picked up easily.
-Teachers use a range of work to help them come to decisions rather than using a single piece of writing.

 Reception assess at the end of each half term where the children are now, against Development Matters.
 At the end of the summer, children are assessed against the Early Learning Goals – word reading, comprehension and writing.